To all First Mt. Juliet students, families, leaders, and guests,

 Every week, we give students three tangible challenges: show up, invite, and pray big.
 SHOW UP: We believe it's critical for students to be present, active, and involved in the student ministry.
 If they're not here, they are missing out on the relationships and Biblical teaching that is fundamental to their faith.
 INVITE: Students have an incredible mission field at their schools, on their teams, and in their neighborhoods.
 We challenge students to invite their friends that are lost and unchurched so that they can hear the gospel and come to salvation.
 PRAY BIG: Nothing great ever happens without prayer, and we want students to see that first hand.
 We believe students are never too young to ask God to do incredible things in and among them.

 Midweek is one of our favorite times each week!
 Every Wednesday night we have "Midweek," which is our Student Ministry worship service.
-While we have been grateful to continue meeting for Summer Midweek's in outdoor settings throughout the summer, we are thrilled to begin gathering inside for worship again!
 Our Midweek plans for the foreseeable future, while our Student Center is under construction, are as follows:

 - We will have Midweek every Wednesday night from 6:30-7:30pm.